vortex-tcg/vortex_tcg/server/README.md

    It is also possible for you to encounter a specific error that you never saw before, in this case you can contact @maxime he will help you to understand where the error come from.

-## 4 : Recommanded Software :
+## 4 : Recommended Software :
    To conclude I also advice you to download : **OrbStack** that is a good docker runner and is really good to use with commands prompt for example.

-In more, i didn't recommand you to use a database provider, the fact is that adminer is setup in this case.
+   In more, I didn't recommend you to use a database provider, the fact is that adminer is set up in this case.
    I also advice to use a git GUI (github Desktop or Git Kraken) that is really usefull to understand easily our branching strategy.

-Finaly, I recommand you to read the docker documentation or to search a bit on internet if you have questions, this is a good practice to develop skill in docker use.
+   Finally, I recommend you to read the docker documentation or to search a bit on the internet if you have questions, this is a good practice to develop skills in docker use.